DanWeatherbee/kasperdentalclinic/src/js/core/services/methods/admin/README.md

         Document admin controls cloning procedure.

+- Step 1.

+    page-db-save configure database.
-Step 1. index-db-save configure database. add elem create method e.g. app.createServicesH1Text();
+    add elem create method e.g.
+    app.createPageH1Text();

-Step 2. services-admin-controls-h1 steps 1 - 3 are listed here.
+- Step 2.

+    Clone page-admin-controls-h1-1.js
-replace below with above after the period. e.g. createServicesH1Text();
+    replace below with above after the period. e.g. createPageH1Text();

-Step 3.
+- Step 3.

-edit main function above e.g. editIndexHeaderText to editServicesHeaderText create a launch-services-admin from a cloning from one thats made. modify at the top. app.methods to your new one app.editServicesHeaderText().
+    Edit main function above e.g. editPageHeaderText to editPageHeaderText create a launch-page-admin from a cloning from one thats made. modify at the top. app.methods to your new one app.editPageHeaderText().

-Step 4.
+- Step 4.

-launch-services-admin
+    launch-page-admin
-configure this page- replace word index with services on everything.
+    Configure this page- replace word page with Page on everything.

-Step 5
+- Step 5

+    Configure content on page-content1.
-configure content on services-content1. add your new scripts to your page.html -- check index.html for model of script load order.
+    Add your new scripts to your page.html -- check page.html for model of script load order.
     Begin appending buttons.

-Step 6.
+- Step 6.

-db-content-services - set up database.
+    db-content-Page - set up database.

-Step 7.
+- Step 7.

-services-layout-builder-class
+    Page-layout-builder-class
     Once done you do not need to edit this file again.
 1 per page. e.g.
     (page1-layout-builder-class, page2-layout-builder-class, etc.)

-Step 8.
+- Step 8.

-services-admin-controls-h1
+    Page-admin-controls-h1
     Final step configure first element and by renaming and test.
     Keep adding elements until you are done.
     For images you must swap out img tag+src - not just src of tag.

-Step 9.
+- Step 9.

+    Repeat this step for each element to edit.
     When content 1 is complete and working, wire up admin to elements.
     Then move on to content 2 and repeat.

-Step.
-10
 Creating element controls;

-Admin Control Cloning procedure-----
-Using find replace in editor;
+    Using find replace in editor.
     e.g.

-a. increment H3_7 to H3_7
+    a. increment H3_8
-b. increment tag7 to tag8
+    b. increment tag8
-c. increment Text7 to Text7
+    c. increment Text8
-d. increment -h3-7- to -h3-7-
-e. increment "to tag7" to "to tag8"
-f. increment "to Text7" to "to Text8"
+    d. update launch-page-admin, page-db-save, page.html

+- Step 10.

-------     Test    ---------------------------
+Test page.